Adult Education Budget

 Our Priorities for AEB

 Our vision is for the devolution of AEB to be ‘best in class’ of all devolved regions in England.
-We published our Local Industrial Strategy and Regional Skills Strategy which identifies the challenges and opportunities for increasing and spreading wealth and prosperity more evenly across the three sub-economies in our region: Fenland, Peterborough and South Cambridgeshire.
+We published our Local Industrial Strategy and Regional Skills Strategy which identifies the challenges and opportunities for increasing and spreading wealth and prosperity more evenly across the region.
 Our strategic intent is to:

 - Improve life chances and increase the social mobility of all our residents